-June 5, 2022 Rev. Michael P. Catanzaro
+June 8, 2025 Rev. Michael P. Catanzaro

-We're going to do something a little different today: I am going to stray, and you are going to strain.
+We are going to do something a little different today: I am going to stray, and you are going to strain.
 I'll go first.

-Strictly speaking, preaching is understood not only as the interpretation of, and expounding on, an historical document, but also as a living document with an application to our present reality.
-I've spent a almost 30 years interpreting and expounding on this very important historical document, and on the story of Pentecost in specific.
-Today, however, I'm going to ask us to take a little break from it; I think after last week's sermon you deserve a break and have certainly earned one.
-I'm being right up front with you, then, in committing the cardinal sin of preaching (or homiletics): I'm going to stray from the text.
+Strictly speaking, preaching is understood not only as the interpretation of, and expounding on, an historical document, but one which is also a living document with an application to our present reality.
+I have spent over 30 years interpreting and expounding on this very important historical document, and on the story of Pentecost in specific.
+Today, however, I'm going to ask us to take a little break from it; if only to mix things up a little bit and change our perspective on the familiar.
+I am go to be right up front with you, though, in admitting to the cardinal sin of preaching (or homiletics): I'm going to stray from the text.

-There are really two things happening on Pentecost.
+There are really two things happening at Pentecost.
 The first is, that on this occasion the world receives the gift of the Holy Spirit.
 Though we take it as matter-of-fact, recognize that this was an extremely significant and very unusual thing owning to Christianity growing out of the strictly monotheistic Judaic tradition.
 The Jews were expecting a Messiah, so although this Jesus was admittedly a bit less grandiose than the one for which they had long hoped, which made believing in him something of a stretch for many folks, it was still within the realm of their imagination and expectation.
 However, this Holy Spirit thing, the "Paraclete" in the Greek, understood to be the "helper" or "advocate," was completely outside of the box.